-In the online stores and in particular, in those of Google Play and Apple store, there are many free of charge apps with each one including their own specific features.
+In the online stores and in particular, in those of Google Play and Apple store, there are many free-of-charge apps with each one including its own specific features.
 In this regard, here is a list of 15 useful apps for teachers.

 Apps and tools for teaching

 The first app that proves ideal for livening up lessons, and made especially for teachers, is the one called Nearpod.
 This application allows teachers to present multimedia lessons that students can upload to their mobile devices.
 The Nearpod app is completely free and offers different layouts, which make it suitable for various teaching activities.